With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Hawaii

-This whole state covers the regulations and requirements for tiny houses, and it is the tiny home friendly region.
+This whole state covers the regulations and requirements for tiny houses, and it is a tiny home-friendly region.

 Hawaii offers two options.
 You can either buy land for your tiny home or lease a lot from a proprietor or friend.

-A tiny home on a wheel in Hawaii is considered a residential dwelling home; hence, it should comply with zoning restrictions and should be registered through DMV.
+In Hawaii, a tiny home on wheels is considered a residential dwelling; hence, it should comply with zoning restrictions and be registered with the DMV.

 -